 I first came into contact with triggerfish in the Seychelles in the early 2000s.
-At that time most saltwater operations concentrated on bonefish, but a number of enterprising guides were beginning to target triggers on a fly and realise the value that they represented as a gamefish.
-Having spent much of my saltwater career fishing in the Caribbean at that point, bonefish and permit had really been my focus.
+At that time, most saltwater operations concentrated on bonefish, but a number of enterprising guides were beginning to target triggers on a fly and realise the value that they represented as a gamefish.
+Having spent much of my saltwater career fishing in the Caribbean to this point, bonefish and permit had really been my focus.
 I distinctly remember wading across a flat with my guide when suddenly that first orange spade with a line through it had started waving at me.
 I was about to move on, still scanning for bonefish, when the guide put a hand out to stop me and pointed.

 ‘Trigger!’
 At first was I confused, but then realised he was indicating the waving tail.

 In my naivety I asked what it was and he reaffirmed, a Titan triggerfish.
 I actually had no idea what it looked like, or even if they took flies.
 Little did I know another species obsession was about to be born.
-The guide switched out my leader to some 20 lbs and tied a small crab fly on the end.
+The guide switched out my leader to some 20lb and tied a small crab fly on the end.
 The fish was slowly feeding in and around a small white hole on the edge of a flat, happily tailing as it went.
-I found the movement of the tail rather mesmerising – it seemed to flop around with not much purpose as the trigger rolled in the gentle current of the incoming tide.
+I found the movement of the tail rather mesmerising – it seemed to flop around without much purpose as the trigger rolled in the gentle current of the incoming tide.
 By direction I dropped the crab into the white hole and let it sink.
 Once it had touched the bottom I gave it one short strip and stopped.
 The puff of sand was enough to attract the attention of the Titan and it came scurrying over to investigate.
 I gave a slow pull and felt the nip nip as it tried to pin the fly to the sand.
 On the next strip about half way through everything went tight and I slowly lifted the rode while simultaneously giving the hook a short strip set.
 The fish charged off and I remember marvelling at the power in such a small fish.

 Although fishing for them follows a pattern, each interaction with a triggerfish is unique.
 Never was there a fish with such independent character.
-Fly fishing for them is a technical challenge not unlike permit, but they are far more attainable due to their more aggressive nature.
+Fly fishing for them is a technical challenge akin to permit, but they are far more attainable due to their more aggressive nature.
 If they notice you on the flats they are often not afraid and have been known to come and check you out if you are encroaching on their territory.
-To catch one you have to select the right fly, present the fly correctly and find the right water and tidal height to find them.
+To catch one you have to select the right fly, present it correctly and find the right water and tidal height to see them.
 Then actually hooking it presents its own challenge with that mouth full of teeth.
 Lastly, if you hook one, they have nasty habit of scurrying off into a coral hole as fast as they can and either cutting you off or refusing to come out.
 For the uninitiated this can happen before they even realise they have hooked it.
 Some days they absolutely hammer flies and then other days nothing you try works.
 It’s this challenge and frustration that, like permit, make them such a fascinating species to fly fish for.

-Aside from their bright and colourful markings triggerfish are defined by their incredible powerful and almost human looking teeth secured to incredibly powerful mandibles that make up a large proportion of their body.
+Aside from their bright and colourful markings, triggerfish are defined by their incredibly powerful and almost human looking teeth secured to incredibly powerful mandibles that make up a large proportion of their body.
 It uses these hydraulics to quite literally bite coral, revealing prey underneath.
 You therefore do not want to get your fingers or peripherals anywhere near these snapping jaws for fear of losing digits.
-Almost as bizarre as it’s toothy maw is the counter rotational eyes, similar to a chameleon that can swivel and look in different directions simultaneously.
+Almost as bizarre as it’s toothy maw are the counter rotational eyes, similar to a chameleon that can swivel and look in different directions simultaneously.

 Once you are in position wait for the tail to come up before you make your cast.
 Not only will this give you an exact position, but also with its face buried in the flat the fish is less likely to become aware of your presence.
 You need to deliver the fly as close to its head as you dare and ahead of the direction it is facing.
 I know this sounds obvious, but when they are tailing they often roll around in the current and it can be very frustrating as they change direction just as you drop the fly.
 If the fish does not see the fly drop then wait until the fly has sunk and the tail goes down before giving a long slow strip.
 This is normally enough for him to see the escaping crustacean and come rushing over to hit it.
 As soon as it comes over and tails on the fly the fish is trying to eat it so you need to give a short sharp strip strike.
 The issue arises in trying to find a hook hold in that toothy mouth, so if you don’t go tight the fly will pop out.
 The big difference with a trigger and a bonefish or a permit is that a triggerfish will continue to try and eat the fly, where as other species will abort quite quickly.
 This prolonged game of cat and mouse can go on four or five times, sometime even to the rod tip which is why it is so exciting.

 Once you have hooked him, if you have not caught one before you will be surprised how powerful they are and how dirty they fight.
 The can swim on their sides in shallow water and their first instinct is to head for deeper water and coral.
 This can be a depression on the flat or the reef edge.
 Either way it’s not going to end well if you let them!
 As always in coral areas keep the rod high during the battle, but apply as much side strain as possible to prevent it stuffing you in a hole.
-If this does happen it might not mean the end as I have fished with a number of dedicated guides that pull out their goggles and go in after them.
+If this does happen it might not mean the end as I have fished with a number of dedicated guides who will pull out their goggles and go in after them.
 Even if they have locked the trigger by touching the second spine on the dorsal it’s possible to drop the mechanism and pull him out by the tail.
 Be warned, he is going to come out really angry and will bite anything presented.

-So the next time you are wading across a flat in search of bones, permit or GTs, if you see a waving trigger tail I would highly recommend you go and have a crack.
+So the next time you are wading across a flat in search of bones, permit or GTs, and you see a waving trigger tail I would highly recommend you go and have a crack.
 The visual element and prolonged interaction is highly addictive and this is yet another species that can get under your skin.
 I have known many fishermen totally obsessed with them….
 I am one of them.

 Tailing Triggerfish Images – Johann Du Preez